- Academic Affairs

 Courtney J. Jones Carney (she, her, hers), Director

-Courtney also serves as the Program Director for the Post-Baccalaureate Certificate (PBC) in Intercultural Leadership which will launch in Fall 2019.
+Courtney also serves as the Program Director for the Post-Baccalaureate Certificate (PBC) in Intercultural Leadership which will launch in Fall 2019 in the Graduate School.
 This certificate program will challenge students to critically examine themselves and the ideals that they hold about others while understanding the legacy of white supremacy in the formation of policy and practice in this country.
 It is her hope that by reframing the lens, program participants will be better prepared to serve their clients and patients in a culturally responsive manner.

 Ebony Nicholson (she, her, hers), Academic Coordinator - Diversity & Inclusion Initiatives